mgreiler/se-unlocked-website/src/posts/job-at-spotify.md

 ---
-title: "Episode 27: How I got a job at Spotify during a pandemic - Emma Bostian"
+title: "How I got a job at Spotify during a pandemic - Emma Bostian"
 date: "2020-09-29T09:23:55+00:00"
 status: publish
 permalink: /job-at-spotify
 author: michaela
-excerpt: ""
+excerpt: "Emma Bostian shares how she got a job at Spotify and what it means to move countries during a pandemic."
 type: post
 id: 1292
-thumbnail_alt: "Picture of podcast guest"
+thumbnail_alt: "Picture of podcast guest Emma Bostian"
 thumbnail: ../uploads/2020/09/emma_s.jpg
 category:
   - "Company Culture"